7.4 WFC3 Dark Current and Banding

 7.4.1 Dark Current Subtraction

 The behavior of the IR darks has been analyzed in on-orbit data spanning Sep 2009 - June 2016.
-Although the darks possess a similar signal pattern across the detector, the median dark rates vary by as much as ~0.03 e¯/s (WFC3 ISR 2017-04).
-The distribution of these median values has a triangular shape with a mean and standard deviation of 0.049 ± 0.007 e¯/s).
-There is no apparent systematic long-term trend in the dark signal ( WFC3 ISR 2017-04).
+Although the darks possess a similar signal pattern across the detector, the median dark rates vary by as much as ~0.03 e-/s (WFC3 ISR 2017-04).
+The distribution of these median values has a triangular shape with a mean and standard deviation of 0.049 ± 0.007 e-/s).
+There is no apparent systematic long-term trend in the dark signal (see Figure 3 from WFC3 ISR 2017-04).

 7.4.2 Banding

-Banding occurs when an IR observation (or observations) in a smaller readout format immediately precedes one in a larger subarray or a full-frame.
-Banded images exhibit a rectangular region containing pixels whose brightness levels are offset by typically +/- 3-5 DN from values in the rest of the image.
-The band is centered vertically in the larger (second) image, extending all the way across the image horizontally, and has a height equal to the height of the smaller (first) subarray observation.
-This is illustrated in Figure 7.3 (top panels).
+Banding occurs when an IR observation (or observations) in a smaller readout format immediately precedes an observation in a larger subarray or a full-frame.
+The banded images exhibit a rectangular region containing pixels whose brightness levels are offset by typically +/- 3-5 DN from values in the rest of the image.
+The band is centered vertically in the larger (second) image, extending all the way across the image horizontally, and has a height equal to the height of the smaller (first) subarray observation, as illustrated in Figure 7.3 (top panels).
 The banded region is outlined on top and bottom by single rows of pixels with even brighter levels.
 The bottom panels of Figure 7.3 show the respective vertical brightness profiles.
 For more information, please refer to WFC3 ISR 2011-04 and the last paragraph of Section 7.4.4 of the WFC3 Instrument Handbook.

 Mitigation

-Banding can be prevented by avoiding mixed aperture sizes within the same orbit.
-If a variety of aperture sizes are required, observations should be sequenced from largest to smallest aperture sizes.
+The best mitigation is during observation planning: banding can be prevented by avoiding mixed aperture sizes within the same orbit.
+If a variety of aperture sizes are necessary, the observations should be sequenced from largest to smallest aperture sizes.

 -